Yishun voted the least desirable place to live in S’pore, Pioneer close second: Poll

 Source: Joylynn Goh on Unsplash

-There are also a lot more niche factors to consider that make a difference but could be overlooked.
-For example, does it have a 24-hour McDonald’s outlet or a 24-hour NTUC Fairprice?
+There are also a lot more niche factors — for example, does the area have a 24-hour McDonald’s outlet or a 24-hour NTUC Fairprice?

 Be proud of your neighbourhood, regardless of what people think

-Whether your neighbourhood is a 20% -er or a 4 %-er, it doesn’t really matter if you enjoy staying there.
+All in all, whether your neighbourhood is a 20% -er or a 4 %-er, it should not really matter if you enjoy staying there.

-Be it for the amenities, the people or just the vibes, picking the right neighbourhood for yourself is the most important thing.
+Be it for the amenities, or just the vibes, picking the neighbourhood that suits your lifestyle is the most important thing.

 It all comes down to where you want to come back to after a long day.